Cascading/cascading-jdbc/README.md

 available on any public maven repository, you have to build it yourself.
 Here is
 how:

-1. Download the `odbc6.jar` file from [http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html](oracle technet)
+1. Download the `odbc6.jar` file from [oracle technet](http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html)
 2. Install it in your local maven repo

     > mvn install:install-file -DgroupId=com.oracle -DartifactId=ojdbc6